Estimated reading time: 5 minutes

 The cap on the compensatory award for unfair dismissal also increases from £118,223 to £123,543 (or 52 weeks’ pay, whichever is lower).

-Remember that subject to relevant statutory instrument being passed and the exact date being confirmed, the cap on the compensatory award for undair dismissal is being abolished for dismissals occuring in or after January 2027.
+Remember that the cap on the compensatory award for undair dismissal is being abolished for dismissals occuring on or after January 2027.

 The limit on a week’s pay used for calculating the unfair dismissal basic award, and statutory redundancy pay among other things, increases from £719 to £751.